HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Related Work

+Hyperspectral target tracking methods~\cite{zhuDSPNetDynamicSpectral2023a,zhaoSASUNetHyperspectralVideo2025a,zhaoSiamBSIHyperspectralVideo2025,zhaoSiamSTUHyperspectralVideo2025} recently explore mechanisms such as template updating and scale-aware adaptation to facilitate robust representation learning for moving targets.
+While these advancements provide valuable insights for MIRSTD, there is a fundamental discrepancy in their task settings: tracking-based methods rely on explicit target initialization, whereas MIRSTD demands direct detection without any prior target information.
+Consequently, these methods serve as contextual motivation for our feature enhancement design rather than as direct baselines for performance comparison.

-In view of this, we focus on target feature enhancement and alignment across temporal scales, particularly using HGNNs to learn high-order correlations.
-For intuitiveness and clarity, we summarize the unique advantages of our HyperTea as follows:
+Therefore, we focus on target feature enhancement and alignment across temporal scales, particularly using HGNNs to learn high-order correlations.
+For intuitiveness and clarity, we summarize the unique advantages of HyperTea:

 \begin{enumerate} \item[1)] To overcome the limitation of learning-based multi-frame methods that capture infrared target features at a single temporal scale, we consider enhancing target features at both local and global temporal scales.